vaskoGut/Learning/README.md

          3. Tree shaking - removes unused code.
          4. Ensure that any debug or tet code is stripped out and not included in production mode.
       3. Frameworks like gatsby.js, next.js have its own webpack.config.
 But both that framework allow to add your own additional webpack configurations.
+      4.  "build": "webpack --mode production" - result will be file main.js in your dist folder.
+In the end you will get main.js file with minified, optimized code.  process.env.NODE_ENV - in that file will be set to the 'production' mode.

 ________________________________________________________________________________________________________________________________
    24. ###  creating-package-json